desultory/ugrd/readme.md

 # µgRD

-> Microgram Ramdisk is a framework used to generate ramrisks using TOML definitions and python functions
+> Microgram Ramdisk is a framework used to generate ramdisks using TOML definitions and python functions

-Executing `./main.py` will read the config from `config.toml` and use that to generate an initramfs.

 ## Project goal